ad-si/cai/readme.md

                  - OpenAI GPT-4o mini
                  - Ollama Llama 3
                  - Llamafile
-  help       Print this message or the help of the given subcommand(s)
+  changelog  Generate a changelog starting from a given commit using OpenAI's GPT-4o help       Print this message or the help of the given subcommand(s)

 Arguments: